HiOmkarrr/VistaGuide/README.md

         -   `theme/`: Defines the app's color scheme, text styles, and overall theme.
     -   `features/`: Contains modules for different features of the application.
         -   `emergency_reporting/`: Manages emergency contact information and reporting functionalities.
-        -   `event_alerts/`: Provides information about local events and allows users to filter them.
         -   `home/`: Implements the main home screen with quick access options and destination recommendations.
         -   `landmark_recognition/`: Integrates camera functionality for recognizing landmarks and providing related information.
         -   `profile/`: Manages user profiles and settings.